YorkL123/SpikeExcercise/README.md

 Began doing React tutorials.
 Went through the entire ‘Getting Started’ tutorial.
 Learned commands to create and start a web app locally.
 Built a small web app to use as a Sandbox

 ## 09/24/2019
-Built simple UML diagram using draw.io for the Spike Exercise (Detailed at bottom of journal)..
+Built simple UML diagram using draw.io for the Spike Exercise (Detailed at bottom of journal).
+Can also be found within the project as SpikeExcercise.jpg

 ## 09/25/2019
 At our team meeting officially decided we would build our semester project as a mobile app.
 As a result, I began reading up on React native.